-The Provider agrees to undertake, perform and complete the services as outlined in the original grant application unless otherwise approved in writing by the OAG.
+For the 2007-2008 grant year, the Provider agrees to undertake, perform and complete the services as outlined in the 2006-2007 grant application as approved by the OAG, incorporated herein by reference unless otherwise approved by the OAG.

 ARTICLE 3.
 TIME OF PERFORMANCE